Cross-tenant management experiences

 - Deploy and configure Azure Firewall to protect customers’ Virtual Network resources

-- Manage connectivity services such as Azure Virtual WAN, ExpressRoute, and VPN Gateways for customers
+- Manage connectivity services such as Azure Virtual WAN, ExpressRoute, and VPN Gateways

 - Use Azure Lighthouse to support key scenarios for the Azure Networking MSP Program